sinai-dev/UnityExplorer/README.md

 If you'd like to build this yourself, you will need to have installed BepInEx and/or MelonLoader for at least one Unity game.
 If you want to build all 4 versions, you will need at least one IL2CPP and one Mono game, with BepInEx and MelonLoader installed for both.

-1. Install BepInEx or MelonLoader for your game.
+1. Install BepInEx or MelonLoader for your game, or use the standalone build.
 2. Open the `src\UnityExplorer.csproj` file in a text editor.
 3. For IL2CPP builds, make sure you set `BIECppGameFolder` (for BepInEx) and/or `MLCppGameFolder` (for MelonLoader) so the project can locate the necessary references.
 4. Open the `src\UnityExplorer.sln` project.